 The ACRC assesses the levels of integrity of public sector organizations each year by surveying citizens who have had firsthand experience with public services.
-The commission also evaluates the anti-corruption initiatives taken by public organizations on a regular basis.
+The commission also evaluates the anti-corruption initiatives taken by public organizations.
 The fundamental objective of these assessments is to encourage public organizations to make voluntary efforts to tackle corruption.